jerieshg/DynamicInventory/README.md

 # DynamicInventory
-Creating a Dynamic Inventory System for Unity.
+Creating a Dynamic Inventory System for Unity, which will include item dragging, dynamic slots, etc...
+This is also an exercise in order to increase Unity skills and knowledge.